udevbe/greenfield/README.md

 [<img src="https://docs.google.com/drawings/d/e/2PACX-1vRIPsXAvlTFj-bERKWLeoo5RFWUQHfLyQOymNZ8c-kVEhpsh8GGXYAkudanvpNzycTC3G9xuCPxHX6x/pub?w=1985&h=561" />](https://docs.google.com/drawings/d/e/2PACX-1vRIPsXAvlTFj-bERKWLeoo5RFWUQHfLyQOymNZ8c-kVEhpsh8GGXYAkudanvpNzycTC3G9xuCPxHX6x/pub?w=1985&h=561)

 Here we've extended the old solution with support for the Wayland DRM protocol (+ DMA_BUF protocol).
 This allows for a zero-copy transfer of the application pixels to the encoding pipeline.
 We've also added support for the H.264 WebCodecs API, which allows us to do decoding on the GPU of the receiving browser client if supported.
-If no usable GPU is available in the Compositor-Proxy, the piple falls back to slower software rendering.
+If no usable GPU is available in the Compositor-Proxy, the pipeline falls back to slower software rendering.

 *The end result is a near ideal solution that is expected be fast enough to support gaming.*

+There is however one drawback and that's the use of web sockets which is ill-suited for network constrained environments.
+Future implementations will use WebTransport with a fallback to WebRTC.

 ### Copy-Paste